bwalding/paperless-migration/README.md

 This tooling assists in the migration from Mariner Software's Paperless to Paperless-NG.

+## Naming

+* MSP - Mariner Software Paperless
+* PNGX - Paperless-NGX

+## Status

+* Basic migration works
+* MSPL loses the Organization (should be straightforward to fix this - it is separate to Merchant)

 ## Motivation

 Mariner software is apparently no longer business, and as such migrating away from this software is a priority

 ## Storage

-### Mariner Software Paperless (MSPL)
+### Mariner Software Paperless (MSP)

-MSPL stores all attribute data in a SQLite database, and the related PDFs are stored on the filesystem in a date based layout.
+MSP stores all attribute data in a SQLite database, and the related PDFs are stored on the filesystem in a date based layout.

+See `receipts.sql` for an example of the query we use to extract all the data.

-### Paperless-NG (PLNG)
+### Paperless-NGX

-PLNG offers a REST API to upload documents and configure them
+PNGX offers a REST API to upload documents, correspondents, tags etc and configure them

 ## Preparation

-Backup everything and ensure you can recover.
+Backup everything and ensure you can recover in the event of a catastrophe.

 The most likely issue is the migration tooling to terminate, leaving the most recent migration incomplete.
-MSPL is fairly robust at restarting imports (skipping the previous one).
+PNGX is fairly robust at restarting imports (skipping the previous one).
+However the metadata won't be updated.
+You are better off deleting everything and starting again.

 ## Approach

 ### Acquire list of migrations

-Read the SQLite database and extract required metadata about each file that needs to be migrate
+Read the SQLite database and extract required metadata about each file that needs to be migrated.

 ### Verify